-- 7. All staff-affiliated and community events are subject to payment at the time of booking.
-Staff-affiliated includes all personal events hosted by current university employees (this does not include students participating in on-campus internships or work-study programs).
-Discounts vary based on space, and in some cases may not apply.
-Community includes all students, alumni and off-campus organizations/customers.
-Full payment is required at time of booking for all staff-affiliated and community space requests totaling \$250 and under.
-All space requests exceeding this amount require a deposit of \$500 (excluding Moore Gymnasium), with the remaining balance due two weeks prior to the event. - 8.
+- 5. The University Event Center may, at any time, reassign or cancel a reservation/confirmation if, due to unforeseen or uncontrollable circumstances, the space reserved must be used for other purposes in the best interest of the institution or such reservation is deemed outside of the overall university mission and goal. - 6.
+The University Event Center reserves the right to assign University Police coverage to any event deemed a safety risk.
+The sponsoring organization will be responsible for paying all costs associated with the event.
+Please note that all events requesting door sales require University Police coverage.
+Please contact the University Police Department at (336) 334-7128 for security related price estimates. - 7.
+All Affiliated and Non-Affiliated events are subject to payment at the time of booking.
+Affiliated includes all non-academic events hosted by current university employees, discounts vary based on space and in some cases may not apply.
+Non-affiliated includes alumni and community organizations.
+Full payment is required at time of booking for all Affiliated and Non-Affiliated space requests totaling \$250 and under.
+All space requests exceeding this amount require a deposit of \$500 (excluding Moore Gymnasium).
+The remaining balance must be paid with certified funds or cash at least two weeks prior to the event. - 8.
 Open flames are not permitted inside campus facilities.
 All outdoor activities utilizing open flames, particularly "cookouts," require a university-issued burn permit.
-Burn permits may be obtained from the Office of Environmental Health and Safety after the event has been confirmed by the University Events Center.
-All safety requirements issued by the Office of Environmental Health and Safety must be enforced at all times.
-The University Event Center, University Police Administration and the Office of Environmental Health and Safety reserve the right to reassign or cancel confirmed reservations if, due to unforeseen or uncontrollable circumstances, the event poses a safety risk. - 9.
-Rental equipment (tables, chairs, tents, etc.) ordered and secured by the sponsoring organization is the sole responsibility of the organization.
-Organization representatives must be present to set-up and breakdown resources and must secure equipment pick-up within 12 hours of event conclusion, unless otherwise directed by the University Event Center.
+Burn permits may be obtained (only during the week of the event) from the Office of Environmental Health and Safety after the event has been confirmed by the University Events Center.
+All safety requirements issued by the Office of Environmental Health and

+Safety must be enforced at all times.
+The University Event Center, University Police Administration and the Office of Environmental Health and Safety reserve the right to reassign or cancel confirmed reservations if, due to unforeseen or uncontrollable circumstances, the event poses a safety risk.

+9. Rental equipment (tables, chairs, tents, etc.) ordered and secured by the sponsoring organization is the sole responsibility of the organization.
+Organization representatives must be present to set-up and breakdown resources and must secure equipment pick-up following the conclusion of event, unless otherwise directed by the University Event Center.
 The University Events Center is not responsible for rental equipment.